the-teachingRSE-project/competencies/competencies.md

 hands-on practice is an integral part of the curriculum.
 At least two lab projects are required within the mandatory curriculum.
 These should be executed as a team and involve a question from a domain science.
-We recommend covering both the candidate's home domain as well as another domain of science.
+We recommend covering both the candidate's home domain and another domain of science.
 Ideally, projects stem from collaborations with scientists within the institution and RSE students take the role of a consultant.
 This setup strengthens the (TEAM, TEACH, USERS) skill and most likely also the (MOD) skill through interaction.

-To emphasise the exposure to domains outside of their bachelor's degree domain, we recommend that RSEs also support their non-home-domain project by supporting it with introductory courses from this discipline.
+To emphasise the exposure to domains outside their bachelor's degree domain, we recommend that RSEs also support their non-home-domain project by supporting it with introductory courses from this discipline.
 We support the idea of broadening the interaction with other domains even more.
 This schools their ability to quickly adapt their vocabulary and thinking to other disciplines.
 This is an aspect of (MOD).